Rountree Records – Eastern North Carolina

 1 January 1761 Pitt County formed from Beaufort County

 15 October 1761.
-Land Grant: Cadar Roundtree, 181 acres in Dobbs County on the south side of Great Contentnea Creek, joining his own line beginning at two white oaks his corner running south 220 poles to a pine treen then east 260 poles to two lice oaks on Contentnea Creek thence up the creek to the beginning.
-Associated warrant dated 24 November 1760.
+Land Grant: Cadar Roundtree, 181 acres in Dobbs County on the south side of Great Contentnea Creek, joining his own line beginning at two white oaks his corner running south 220 poles to a pine treen then east 260 poles to two live oaks on Contentnea Creek thence up the creek to the beginning… Associated warrant dated 24 November 1760.
 [NC Land Patent Book 11, p111.]

 17 October 1761.
 Deed: Kader Rountree of Dobbs County, planter, to John Faulk Junr. of Edgecombe County, for £10 current money of Virginia, 100 acres in Edgeconmbe County… on the north side of Contentnea Creek at the mouth of the run called Mill Creek about five miles above the great swamp, beginning at a red oak then S40E 126 poles… being a tract of land formerly granted by patent to Francis Rountree 20 April 1745.
 Signed: Kader (his “K” mark) Rountree.
 Witness: James Grice, Thomas Sanders, Coleman Nichols.
 [Edgecombe County Deed Book 1, p169.]